jones58/rent-strike.org/src/content/docs/all/Wider Struggles/tenants-of-the-world.md

 ---
+title: "Tenants Of The World Unite: Wider Housing Struggles and How Students Can Support Them"
+sidebar:
+  order: 20
-title: Tenants Of The World Unite
+  label: Tenants Of The World Unite
 ---

-### Wider housing struggles and how students can support them

 Of course, we recommend that students in private accommodation join their local renters’ union - whether that be their local ACORN branch (cities outside of London) or London Renters’ Union.